techidaily/site-voice-adjusting/source/_posts/new-cutting-edge-oratorian-software-10-leading-generators-for-top-notch-voice-ovation-for-2024.md

 ### 7\.
 Watson STT

 Arabic, English, Brazilian, German, Portuguese, Spanish, French, Japanese, Korean, and Mandarin are just a few of the languages available.
-The IBM[Watson STT](https://www.ibm.com/cloud/watson-speech-to-text) is ideal for anybody who works with one of these languages.
+The IBM [Watson STT](https://www.ibm.com/cloud/watson-speech-to-text) is ideal for anybody who works with one of these languages.
 This is one of the greatest free audio to text converters out there.

 This transcription program enables you to convert audio to text in real time or upload previously recorded files.
 It boasts of advanced language models, audio frequency settings, and transcription output capabilities.